-The best choice is probably the lightweight Linux Mint 17.3 Xfce, which will receive security updates until May, 2019.
+The best choice is probably the lightweight Linux Mint 17.3 Xfce, which will receive security updates until May, 2019 (with some exceptions).
 It's complete out of the box and has a menu that resembles Windows XP.

 Note: burning the iso file on a disk, must be done in a special way.